After spending weeks, months and maybe even years writing, you can finally publish this book of yours.

 You can use these prices as guidelines.
 Just ensure that the price of your book is reasonable.
 Don’t overcharge customers or underpay yourself (especially after all the effort you’ve invested to write the book).

 How do you price your eBooks and print books?
 What factors have influenced your pricing decisions?
 Do you have any pricing tips or strategies that you want to share with fellow indie authors?

-For more book marketing tips, check out CreativeLive writing classes like How To Write And Publish An eBook and Sell Your First 1000 Books.
-Or you could watch streaming broadcasts of free online classes!
+For more book marketing tips, check out CreativeLive writing classes like How To Write And Publish An eBook and Sell Your First 1000 Books or watch streaming broadcasts of free online classes!
 You can also join online courses at Udemy~